QubitExplorer/Life-Science-Applications/README.md

 1. DNA, gene list and its example
 2. RNA (concepts and conversion of DNA to RNA with example python scripts)
-3. Protien Structure and the list of available open source platforms for further study
+3. Protein Structure and the list of available open source platforms for further study
 4. Similarity Identifications (with python examples)
 5. Famous Similarity scores: PAM, BLOSUM Matrices etc. and its open source tools for calculations.
 6. Few Classifications/Applications